Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 Console.WriteLine($"Top intent: {response.Value.Prediction.TopIntent}");
 ```

-To set additional properties such as language of the query and verbosity, you can initialise an `AnalyzeConversationOptions` instance with your chosen parameters.
+To set additional properties such as language of the query and verbosity, you can initialize an `AnalyzeConversationOptions` instance with your chosen parameters.
 You can then call `AnalyzeConversation()` using the options as a parameter.

 ## Troubleshooting